nathanbraun/nathanbraun-com/content/books/politics.md

 Caplan's [theory](https://www.econlib.org/archives/2015/10/my_simplistic_t.html):
 the left hates markets, the right hates the left.

-While possibly somewhat tognue in cheek, these models do attempt to explain similar things.
+While possibly somewhat tongue in cheek, these models do attempt to explain similar things.

 ### 7. Where do conspiracy theories fit?

-Are certain groups (OK, conservatives) more inclined to buy into conspiracy theories?
+Are certain groups (OK, conservatives) more inclined towards conspiracy theories?
 If so, why?

 ### 8. How much do these axes bleed into each other?